Last Updated: 11/22/23

 These are the white cloud mountain minnows that I used to have in my tank.
 As of 9/24/05, there appear to be none left.
 So many died that were never found.
 I see no more but there could be one lurking somewhere.

-21 White Cloud Mountain Minnows which are 7 males and 14
+21 White Cloud Mountain Minnows which were 7 males and 14

 females and one baby distributed as follows from two different locations.
 Note: As of 12/3/04,